preferit/deko/README.md

-This is an exercise in how to work with software specifications using the go programing language.
+This is an exercise in how to work with [software specifications](https://preferit.github.io/deko/) using the go programing language.

+The specification is published to https://preferit.github.io/deko/

 ## Purpose